vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 III.
 72. 12, III.
 75. 7 and 25 (on the borders of lake Pampa).
 Bh.
 V. 19.
 16, V. 280.
 9, V. 147.
 30 (on which Sugriva resided), 279.
 44 (near Pampa lake).
 Vide Pargiter (p.
 289 note) for identi

 fication which is rather vague.
-Rşitirtha-A (under Narmadā) M. 191.
+Rṣitirtha-A (under Narmadā) M. 191.

 22 and 193.
 13 (sage Trnabindu became free from curse here), K. II.
 41. 15, P. I. 18.
 22: B (under